Uta Ranke-Heinemann: Life and career

 Uta Heinemann was born in Essen; her parents were Calvinist Protestants.
 Her father Gustav Heinemann was to become the third President of the Federal Republic of Germany from 1969 as a first member of the Social Democratic Party of Germany (SPD) in the position.
 She was an excellent student, the only girl accepted at the Burggymnasium Essen, where she passed the Abitur with distinction.

-After nearly seven years' study of Protestant theology in Bonn, Basel, Oxford, and Montpellier, Heinemann converted to Catholicism in 1953, when she married a Catholic religion teacher, Edmund Ranke.
+After nearly seven years' study of Protestant theology at the University of Bonn, the University of Basel, the University of Oxford, and the University of Montpellier, Heinemann converted to Catholicism in 1953, when she married a Catholic religion teacher, Edmund Ranke.
 The couple had two sons.
-She was promoted to doctor in 1954 in Munich, making her the first woman to be so (together with Elisabeth Gössmann).
+She was promoted to doctor in 1954 at LMU Munich, making her the first woman to be so (together with Elisabeth Gössmann).
 One of her fellow students and a friend at that time was Joseph Ratzinger, later known as Pope Benedict XVI.

-In 1969, Ranke-Heinemann became the first woman in the world to be habilitated in Catholic theology, at the University of Munich.
-She subsequently held the Essen University chair of ancient Church history and the New Testament from 1970.
+In 1969, Ranke-Heinemann became the first woman in the world to be habilitated in Catholic theology at LMU Munich.
+She subsequently held the chair of Ancient Church History and the New Testament at the University of Essen from 1970.

 Ranke-Heinemann was active in the peace movement.
 During the Vietnam War, she supported the ban on napalm bombs.
 She travelled to the Communist North Vietnam.
 In 1979, she organized food for Cambodia suffering a famine.
-She taught from 1980 in Duisburg, and from 1985 in Essen.
-In 1987 Bishop of Essen Franz Hengsbach withdrew her license to teach Catholic theology for disputing the virgin birth of Jesus.
+She taught from 1980 at the University of Duisburg, and from 1985 at the University of Essen.
+In 1987, Bishop of Essen Franz Hengsbach withdrew her license to teach Catholic theology for disputing the virgin birth of Jesus.
 This effectively disqualified her from the post she had held for three years.
 The University of Essen created a new chair for her, for History of Religion.
 Her principal book dealing critically with sexuality in the Catholic Church, in English Eunuchs for the Kingdom of Heaven: Women, sexuality, and the Catholic Church, appeared first in 1988, and in many subsequent editions.
 It was translated to 12 languages.

 In 1999, Ranke-Heinemann was a candidate for President of Germany, without party membership, but lost to Johannes Rau, the husband of her niece Christina.

 She announced her break with conventional Christianity altogether in 1992.
 Ranke-Heinemann died at her home in Essen on 25 March 2021 at age 93.